SoftUni-Internal/interactive-content/EN/09-Final-Exam/03-Problem-04.md

 **On the first day:**

-- The dog eats 300 g, the cat eats 20 grams
+- The dog eats 300 grams, the cat eats 20 grams

 **On the second day:**

-- The dog eats 100 g, the cat eats 30 grams
+- The dog eats 100 gramsg, the cat eats 30 grams

 **On the third day:**

-- The dog eats 110 g, the cat eats 40 grams
+- The dog eats 110 gramsg, the cat eats 40 grams

 On this day they should also **receive a prize - cookies:**